dhruvam-zaveri/ASCII-Chess/README.md

-# Chess-v2.0
+# ASCII Chess
 This is an open-source chess project on which anyone can work.
+It has fairly simple GUI (like come on it is ASCII based, how complex could it be 😅).